-Because honestly, people do weird $hit on Friday the 13th and full moons.
-Talk to any E.R. healthcare professional.
-It’s legendary and like clockwork.
-But we digress.
+Soon we celebrate Friday the 13th … again, or specifically, Friday November 13th which is our second this year!
 For horror fans Friday the 13th dates on the calendar mark the greatest excuse to Netflix and chill, while rewinding some of the greatest slasher movies of all time.

 When you think of the evil villain serial killer who stalks morally bankrupt camp counselors, it’s hard to believe that Jason Voorhees kept us captivated for 12 movies.
 We still think that there is one more epic 13th movie left in the franchise, because that number would make sense, right?